 Entire program was guided by computer’s design.
 The skin cells morphed into passive architecture of the tiny living machine.
 While contractions of heart muscle cells were driving the spontaneous self-organizing patterns.
 Similar like muscle actuators.

 These reconfigurable organisms were able to move in all directions.
 For weeks they explored their watery environment.
-However, unlike beetles, the failed to resilience of flipping back once turned over.
+However, like beetles, they failed the resilience of flipping back once turned over.

 The bots are fed on algorithm, which means, their evolution too is based on it.
 Forms that are not performing at full potential will get replaced by ideal performing forms.
 Bot’s inner ecosystem is capable of performing these calculations without any ‘outside’ interference.